 The Cons of Car Loan Financing

-It isn’t all good news though, there are downsides to car loans:
+It isn’t all good news though, there are some reasons why you shouldn’t finance a car loan in Canada.

 You need a good credit score to access decent rates: We can access car loans regardless of your credit score but you will need a good score to get a good rate.
 The higher the score, the lower the rate.